Arylos07/Junsereig-demo-build/README.md

 # Instructions (not available in the game)

 The game requires a login due to an older concept.
 However, this function will store your saves for testing purposes on future projects.
 Register for an account in-game.
+A demo account may be used, username: test password: test123

 # Controls.